ceejbot/ao3tags/README.md

 To have fun with the data I've already collected: `./analyze.js --help`.

-Working data set as of January 19 2016 is checked in here as `tags.json`.
+Working data set as of December 4 2016 is checked in here as `tags.json`.

 ## fetchtags.js